 How My Own Struggles Made Me a Better Therapist

-Clinical examples that this practitioner experiences underscore the importance of understanding the intrapsychic dynamics at play which allows this therapist to more precisely understand the main function that a personality disorder is serving, as well as the function and meaning of the projections being thrown onto the therapist.
-It is with this understanding that the therapist is able to conceptualize her own counter-transference and its therapeutic meanings within the transference-countertransference matrix.
+Clinical examples that this practitioner experiences underscore the importance of understanding the intrapsychic dynamics at play which allows this therapist to more precisely understand the primary role that a personality disorder is serving, as well as the function and meaning of the projections being thrown onto the therapist.
+It is with this understanding that the therapist can conceptualize her own counter-transference and its therapeutic meanings within the transference-countertransference matrix.
 Another strategy is for the therapist to be able to reasonably anticipate the different kinds of counter-transferences she will be expecting depending upon the presenting diagnosis (be it narcissistic, borderline, or schizoid).
 Essentially, a differential diagnosis potentially instructs the therapist on the best treatment plan to address the presenting interventions that facilitate developing a therapeutic alliance.
-As the client is able to manage his or her symptoms and process the core affects from the abandonment depression, the degree of projection subsides, and so does the countertransference to the therapist.
-Constant debriefing with the professional helper, colleagues and peer support have become a part of daily routine as a practitioner (Marriage & Marriage, 2005).
+As the client is able to manage his or her symptoms and process the core effects from the abandonment depression, the degree of projection dissipates and so does the counter-transference to the therapist.
+Constant debriefing with the professional helper, colleagues, and peer support have become a part of daily routine as a practitioner (Marriage & Marriage, 2005).